General Field Questions

 Learning Agreement – FAQs about specific Required Activities

-What should I discuss in my weekly journal entry?
+What should I discuss in my weekly reflection?

-Students should discuss the journal activity with their field instructor at the beginning of the placement.
-The journal activity is self-reflective.
+The first activity in Competency 1 requires students to write a weekly reflection related to the field placement.
+The activity is self-reflective.
 It should assist the student in capturing observations, interactions, and reactions in field that the student might forget to discuss in supervision.
-There is flexibility in this assignment; some field instructors might want the student to submit the journal assignments the day before supervision via email, some may want the student to turn in a hard copy, and others may want the student to bring the journal with them to supervision to read over together.
+Students should discuss this activity with their field instructor at the beginning of the placement to determine how the instructor prefers to review the reflections.
+There is flexibility in this assignment; some field instructors might want the student to submit the reflections the day before supervision via email, some may want the student to turn in a hard copy, and others may want the student to bring the reflections with them to supervision to read together.
 Students who don’t like to write paragraphs, like in a traditional journal, can keep a list of items to discuss during supervision.
 Keep track of your questions, thoughts, and reactions around those items.

-Does the journal get turned in with my Learning Agreement evaluation?
+Do the weekly reflections get turned in with my Learning Agreement evaluation?

-No, the journal is not turned in with the evaluation.
-It is a tool for the student and the field instructor to use in supervision.
+No, the reflections are not turned in with the evaluation.
+They are tools for the student and the field instructor to use in supervision.

 How do I accomplish the “professional training” activity on the Learning Agreement?

 Some agencies offer in-house training that students can attend.
-If not, the college offers Continuing Education programs and there are other trainings available on campus through various organizations.
+If not, the college offers Continuing Education programs and there are many workshops and training events available on campus through various organizations.
 Students struggling to identify opportunities should contact their field liaison for assistance.

 What is the ethical decision-making model activity on the Learning Agreement?

-Each semester in field, the student must document their thinking about an ethical dilemma through use of a decision-making model.
+Each semester in field, the student must document their thinking about a placement-related ethical dilemma through the use of a decision-making model.
 Students may use any model they like, including one from class or one recommended by the field instructor.
-Clicker here for an outline of the Reamer model .
+Click here for an outline of the Reamer model.

 How do I “demonstrate awareness of social media” which is an activity on the Learning Agreement?

-Can I read any scholarly articles that I want for competency 6 on the Learning Agreement?
+Can I read any scholarly articles that I want for Competency 4 on the Learning Agreement?

-Students are responsible to identify the articles and obtain approval from their field instructor.
+Students are responsible for identifying the articles and obtaining approval from their field instructor.
 However, the field instructor may also suggest articles to the student.

 Performance Evaluation and Grading